emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

 ![Cisco Cloud Native Security](/images/cns-diagram.png)

+**We are in process of building a DevNet Sandbox for this environment, but for now you will need to have the following prerequisites installed.**

 ## Prerequisites
 The following software is mandatory to run this code successfully.
 Cisco Secure Firewall will be deployed using an eval license on AWS.
 All other solutions, such as Cisco Secure Cloud Analytic, Secure Workload, and Secure CN are **Optional**.
 * **Terraform** >= v1.0t (https://www.terraform.io/downloads.html)
 * **Ansible** >= 2.9 (https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)